microsoft/vscode/.devcontainer/README.md

 2. [Docker Desktop] If you are not using the new WSL2 Docker Desktop engine, increase the resources allocated to Docker Desktop to at least **4 Cores and 4 GB of RAM (8 GB recommended)**.
 Right-click on the Docker status bar item, go to **Preferences/Settings > Resources > Advanced** to do so.

+	> **Note:** The [Resource Monitor](https://marketplace.visualstudio.com/items?itemName=mutantdino.resourcemonitor) extension is included in the container so you can keep an eye on CPU/Memory in the status bar.

 3. Install [Visual Studio Code Stable](https://code.visualstudio.com/) or [Insiders](https://code.visualstudio.com/insiders/) and the [Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension.

     ![Image of Remote - Containers extension](https://microsoft.github.io/vscode-remote-release/images/remote-containers-extn.png)